Bethany School - Cranbrook

 It has a strong Christian ethos, though welcomes all faiths and none.
 A friendly and welcoming atmosphere runs throughout the school, with enthusiastic and approachable teachers led by the popular and respected Head, Francie Healy.

 Bethany is a good fit for students who thrive in a warm and more intimate school community.
 It caters for a range of student abilities so, whilst highly academic students are pushed to achieve, the school aims to provide a well-rounded education for all-comers.
 Artistic and creative students do particularly well.
-It is not an academic hot-house so, providing the right attitude is displayed, it is unlikely to cut students adrift if they’re not on track for a full set of A*s.
+It is not necessarily an academic hot-house so, providing the right attitude is displayed, it is unlikely to cut students adrift if they’re not on track for a full set of A*s.
 Strong learning support and ESL departments, plus a range of BTECs in 6th form, illustrate the school’s commitment to offering opportunity and support to its family of students.